CloudSlang/docs/cloudslang_dsl_reference.rst

 ----------

 The key ``properties`` is mapped to a list of ``key:value`` pairs that define one or more system properties.
+Each system property name may in turn be mapped to its properties or a value.

 System property names (keys) can contain alphanumeric characters (A-Za-z0-9), underscores (_) and hyphens (-).